Dino Gardner: Early career

 Gardner started his career with five years in the Wallace Emerson House League.
 He played than in the youth teams of Wexford SC and was part of the local Ontario Under 16 squad.

 Professional career

 He spent some time in the Canadian Soccer League with the Toronto FC Academy.
 In 2011, he left Toronto FC and joined fellow CSL team York Region Shooters.

 In 2012, he joined NASL club FC Edmonton, signing a one-year contract with an option. where he made two appearances in 2012.
 At the end of the season, after only playing two games for FC Edmonton, he was released.

 He then signed with Atak Sports.
 In 2014, he returned to his former club the York Region Shooters.

 Afterwards, he attended Humber College playing for the men's soccer team.

 International career

 Gardner played two games for the U-18 and one game for the Canadian U-20.

+In February 2011, he was called up to a camp with the Jamaica U20 team.